TakumaKira/job-trend-analyzer-api-cargo-lambda/README.md

     - DB_HOST: Your database's endpoint
     - DB_NAME: Your database's name
     - DB_PORT: Your database's port(highly likely `5432` as this app uses PostgreSQL)
+    - ALLOWED_FRONTEND_ORIGINS: Provide frontend origins to allow access with comma separated strings.
+If the frontend that has an origin it does not include send request to this API, browsers will reject the response with CORS error.
 - Your function have access to the following:
     - Your database(e.g. in the same VPC if your database don't have public endpoint for the sake of security)
     - AWS's Secret Manager service(e.g. VPC endpoint or internet access)